 Aurora Forecast (Icelandic Meteorological Office) – shows the cloud coverage forecast per hour for all regions

 *Although these are forecasts and may not be 100% accurate, you will know which direction you should be going.
 Go for the dark and clear skies!
-Stars are a good sign.
+Seeing stars is a good sign.

 3. Ice caves vary from time to time depending on the flowing water